 The neurosurgeon took the time to explain the exact nature of our client’s cervical disc problem and confirmed the nurse consultant’s estimate of surgical repair and recovery costs.
-Within weeks of viewing this videotaped deposition, all three insurance companies agreed to negotiate fair settlement that would cover future medical expenses.
+Within weeks of viewing this videotaped deposition, all three insurance companies agreed to negotiate a fair settlement that would cover future medical expenses.

 Without actually having to go into court, our Virginia car accident injury client received combined settlements of $85,000.
 The amount broke down as $25,000 each from the at-fault driver and the at-fault driver’s father plus $35,000 from our client’s own policy.
-At the time of the negotiated settlements, or client had spent less than $15,000 on crash-related medical care.
+At the time of the negotiated settlements, the client had spent less than $15,000 on crash-related medical care.

 The positive outcome of the Virginia Beach personal injury case illustrates the importance of carrying adequate underinsured motorist coverage.
-It also shows that since insurance company will fight hard to deny car crash victims fair settlements, partnering with a dedicated plaintiff’s attorney is worthwhile.
+It also shows that since the insurance company will fight hard to deny car crash victims fair settlements, partnering with a dedicated plaintiff’s attorney is worthwhile.

 Court and Date: Virginia Beach Circuit Court, Virginia Beach, VA, 2017